 With your Clubhouse account, you’ll have access to all kinds of different rooms.
 Each room has a specific topic.
 If the room is open, you can enter it and start chatting.
 Some rooms are private and others are open only to people on your follower’s list.

 You can also just sit back and listen.
 Some have described Clubhouse as being able to listen in on other people’s phone calls, but completely legal.

 Why Everyone Wants Access to Clubhouse

 Clubhouse is a unique experience.
 But just because something’s unique, it doesn’t mean it’s going to be popular.

 So what’s fueling Clubhouse mania?
 First, people want what they can’t have.
-Because you need an invitation to join Clubhouse, people think Clubhouse is exclusive.
+Because you need the invitation to join Clubhouse, people think Clubhouse is exclusive.
 Being offered the chance to join something exclusive makes people feel special.

 But that’s not all.
 Celebrities are also fueling the fire, tweeting about Clubhouse, and getting the world excited.
 Who wouldn’t want to use an exclusive app that their favorite celebrity uses too?